oricis/JS-UI/README.md

  * strhas( haystack, needle ) // bool                           --tested
  * strpos( haystack, needle ) // int                            --tested

+> var.js

+ * existObjectKey( obj, key ) // bool                          -- tested
+ * submitFormTo( route, form ) // void                         -- tested

 ***
 ## About

-This project was started in October of 2020 by ** Moisés Alcocer** to join different JavaScript functions used in different projects along the time.
+This project was started in October of 2020 by ** Moisés Alcocer** to put in one only place different JavaScript functions used in different projects along the time.

 To known more email me: contacto@ironwoods.es or visit my website: https://www.ironwoods.es